lihan-hub/Network_Embedding/STIM/README.md

 ## Implement of the following paper
-> - A Method for Predicting Disease–related microRNAs
-based on Similarity and Topological Information
+> - 🔗 Predicting Disease Related microRNA Based on Similarity and Topology (https://www.mdpi.com/2073-4409/8/11/1405)
 ## Description
 > - This study proposes a machine learning method, called STIM, which uses network topology information to predict disease–miRNA associations.